Mortens4444/Mtf.HardwareKey/ReadMe.md

 - **Exception Handling**: Ensure exception handling for errors during API communication and hardware access.
 - **Dispose**: Always dispose of the `HardwareKey` instance to free up resources.
 - **Bitwise Operations**: Use bitwise methods to manipulate specific bits if required by your application logic.

----

-Let me know if you’d like additional examples or details on any specific method.